 In December 1979, another OPEC Oil Crisis hit America.
 Many people wondered if there was enough oil to go around.
 Overnight, there were long lines to refill gasoline tanks.
 To conserve oil, President Carter ordered enforcement of the 55 mph National Highway Speed Limit.
 Considering re-fueling hassles and slower speeds, most people refused to drive over 2 hours, thereby crippling tourism in the midst of the Stagflation Era.

 The downtick in economic activity chastened Carter and some in Congress to boost UMTA funding and propose a Boston-NYC-Washington High Speed Rail project.
-Carter noticed that it was far more expensive for HSR to reach 150-160 mph in the curvy Boston-NYC rail corridor.
+Carter noticed that it was far more expensive for HSR to reach 130 mph, like Japan, in the curvy Boston-NYC rail corridor.
 So the Carter Administration narrowed its HSR proposal to Washington-NYC rail corridor.